ubersan/twostepsfrombadcode/README.md

 ## twostepsfrombadcode

-Just run `./start_development`.
-This will start a phoenix server on port 4000 inside the container.
-The port is exposed to the host at port 4000.
+- Run `./start_development` to enter dev environment.
+- Run `mix phx.server` to compile and run the website exposing port 4000 to the host.